komljen/helm-charts/README.md

 ## Official Charts Repository

-Why not using official charts repo?
+Why not use official charts repo?

 Well, if you tried to contribute to the official charts repo you probably know that you need to wait a few weeks or more to merge.
 There are a lot of opened pull requests and they require the huge amount of work.
 A lot of people are learning Helm while contributing, so maintainers need to guide them.
 That is slow and sometimes I cannot wait for changes to get merged.